MSD Residential Child & Youth Care Practitioner

 A Residential Child and Youth Care Practitioner (RCYCP) at the Maryland School for the Deaf is the full performance level of work providing guidance to deaf and hard of hearing students by serving as a mentor and role model, offering advice and assistance with everyday life skills, and providing referrals to other staff at the Maryland School for the Deaf.

 Employees receive general supervision from a RCYCP Supervisor, School for the Deaf, or from a designated administrator.
+Employees might be asked to work evenings, nights, weekends, holidays and on other campuses.
 Employees may be required to travel to various locations for events such as field trips, workshops, and recreational activities.
-Employees may be asked to work evenings, nights, weekends, and holidays.

 Maintain a safe environment and ensure of student’s safety at all times;